joshwilkerson/ccw-lyrics/src/content/songs/great-are-you-lord.md

 ---
-title: "Great Are You Lord"
+title: 'Great Are You Lord'
 ---

 # Great Are You Lord